tech-gian/google_kick_start/README.md

     Also, there are some samples to check that the code is running or not (by checking the results with the pronunciations).

+# Kick Start 2021
+    The link for the exercises, for all of the rounds: (to be added)

+    Rankings for each competition follow:
+        -Round A: 8291th

+    The code for each exercise doesn't has comments, because of the limited time of the competition.
+However, it's easy to understand the algorithm and to run the code.

+    Also, there are some samples to check that the code is running or not (by checking the results with the pronunciations).